Our collection development guidance is intended to fulfill the following objectives:

 Focus on at-risk content

-All web content is in some sense at-risk; this is, in fact, the raison d'être for web archiving.
+All web content is in some sense at-risk; this is, in fact, the reason for web archiving.
 Particular categories of web content are more at-risk, however, because they are of time-limited interest or purpose, subject to government censorship, disseminated by immature organizations, or for other reasons.
 Spontaneous events, including disasters, revolutions, and trending social topics may briefly occupy the public spotlight, then fade from view.
 This unique and ephemeral content is especially deserving of our attention.

 Complement existing collecting strengths